cheqd/product-docs/resources/tutorials/README.md

-# Creating a Resource with cheqd node CLI
+# Creating a Resource with cheqd Cosmos CLI

 The purpose of this document is to outline how someone can create a Resource on the cheqd network using [cheqd Cosmos CLI](../../decentralized-identifiers/cheqd-cosmos-cli/README.md).
 The process that's followed is similar to what's described in the [high-level Resource creation flow](../creating-a-resource.md).